Jala3400/Logo_to_ASCII/docs/how-it-works.md

 9. **Convert to black and white**:

-For each pixel, if it brightness is over a threshold, make it white.
+For each pixel, if its brightness is over a threshold, make it white.
 Otherwise, make it black.

 ## 3. Convert Blocks to Character

 After this step we will have a string with the characters that match the image the best.

-First, the image is divided into blocks with the same measures as the characters and compared with all characters.
+First, the image is divided into blocks, and then each block is compared to each character.

 After processing a block, we should have the character that fits it best.